Executive Office

 Elizabeth Ackerson

-Donor Relations and Systems Officer
+Donor Relations and Systems Manager

 Liz joined the Foundation in the summer of 2017, making her way from the museum sector into the foundation world.
 Her commitment to the restorative power of community foundations fuels her work assisting in development strategy and management.
 She is a profound believer in the impact of telling stories, community involvement, and that one change can really make a difference.
 A holder of humanities degrees from Syracuse University and New York University, Liz loves to connect and cares about people, stories, and ideas.
 She is constantly reading, visiting museums, dancing, and trying new things.